Kaelx/ReactJS-CRUD/readme.md

 - In cmd/terminal, cd the server directory then do the `npm install` to install the dependencies.
 - `npm run dev` to start the server.
 Do not close the cmd/terminal.
 - Open another cmd/terminal, cd the app directory then do the `npm install`.
-- `npm run dev` tp start the application.
+- `npm run dev` to start the application.
 Do not close the cmd/terminal.
 - Open a browser and type in the URL `localhost:5173` or else that indicate in the cmd/terminal.